Best way to Travel with CPAP: Tales from Europe!

 Conclusion: Traveling with CPAP Doesn’t Have to Be Complicated

 Personal Insight: From my own experience, I’ve found that taking the time to prepare has made traveling with my CPAP so much easier.
-When I first started traveling around Europe with a CPAP I made the mistake of taking my clunky bedside machine.
-But by following these tips, you can travel confidently and enjoy your trip without sacrificing your sleep or health, and annoying other people with your deafening snoring!
+When I first started traveling around Europe with a CPAP, I made the mistake of taking my clunky bedside machine.
+But by following these tips, you can travel confidently and enjoy your trip without sacrificing your sleep or health or annoying other people with your deafening snoring!

 Do you have any questions or CPAP travel stories?
 Please share in the comments below.